How Has It Been Six Months Since Taking Delivery of the 718 Cayman T? (Part 1)

 Porsche 911 Carrera T

-If you want to experience the charm and usability of that original 2-liter engine, I think it is safe to say that Sport mode is the "normal mode.
+If you want to truly experience the charm and usability of that 2-liter engine, Sport mode can almost be considered the “normal mode.”

 718 Cayman T